belshikun/belshikun.github.io/content/dnd/castalia-log-1.md

 They convene in the common room to discuss.
 It appears that there *is* a monster, but it's certainly not the one that killed Alec.
 Are the hydra and the murder completely unrelated, or is there some link?
 They ask Avilia about the pool, and she tells them that the priesthood of Kyasha once ran a temple in town.
 They abruptly left soon after the well dried up, and the temple was abandoned.
 The town uses it for storage now.

 They decide to investigate the temple.
 After picking the lock and getting inside, they find a bunch of furniture and equipment gathering dust.
 There isn't anything of immediate use except two vials of holy water in one of the back rooms.
 Fergus also notices that the furniture in the temple is of very high quality---it's elaborately carved solid mahogany.
-Very out-of-place in Kyasha's Vale, except that he's seen furniture like this before'the reeve has a desk in his office that must be from the same set.
+Very out-of-place in Kyasha's Vale, except that he's seen furniture like this before---the reeve has a desk in his office that must be from the same set.

 Fergus begins to rant about the reeve, Edward de Lane, and his habit of extracting extra taxes from the town in the name of the absentee baron, Lord Bryn Redgate, using the money to live like a lord himself.